 “The training from Firmsconsulting is not just about tackling cases but it is also about value, ethics, conduct, humility, mistakes, and most importantly about not giving up.
 This will be an eye opening experience for students, as they will realize that school (its brand name) is only one hurdle, and there is more to look forward to.
 These kids will have a real shot at consulting firms.”

 This client felt we needed something targeted to get clients from tier-2 schools conditioned for what to expect so they could make the most from the sessions.
 We started thinking about this.

-How can we create a program where candidates learn at their pace and around their availability, yet with the highest quality material and have their own study groups supporting them, who are using the same material?
+How can we create a program where candidates learn at their pace and around their availability, yet with the highest quality material?

 That did not exist so it seemed like a worthy problem to solve.

 Third, as mentioned elsewhere, several clients from HBS indicated that in 2012 they would be traveling during their internships and needed a different way to study: something portable which gave them the opportunity to observe; take notes and replicate the way we solved cases.
 They wanted something that was interactive and they felt the video library was a start but not enough.
 The comment on the video library is interesting because it is very popular and effective.
 So challenging us to step back and come up with something much more effective was worthwhile.

 This core HBS group was heavily involved in the program and used the materials about 8 months before everyone else.
 Their feedback was used to design what you now see and you will notice their imprint across the program.